Dress Code and Appearance

 Sixth Form students are expected to lead by example and always be smart and appropriately dressed.
 Our Co-Educational Sixth Form has a different uniform from the rest of the school.
 The dress code is essentially formal business attire.
 Students should be able to differentiate between attire for work and attire for social wear, and we expect all students to be wearing a suit.
 Guidance on the dress code is as follows:

-o Business suit (trousers/skirt and jacket) in grey, navy or black, subtle pin-stripes; no checks or extremes of fashion.
+o Business suit (trousers/skirt and jacket) in grey, blue or black, subtle pin-stripes; no checks or extremes of fashion.
 (Black jeans or very skinny trousers/leggings are not permitted.)

-o Suit jacket: grey, navy or black (leather jackets or knitwear cannot be worn instead of a blazer/jacket)
+o Suit jacket: grey, blue or black (leather jackets or knitwear cannot be worn instead of a blazer/jacket)

-o Skirt: may be just above the knee, but not mid-thigh length.
+o Skirt: may be just above the knee or mid-thigh length; no lycra.
 (Black jeans or leggings and very short skirts are not permitted.)

 o Shirt: any suitable smart, business-style shirt, with collar and sleeves.
 Subtle stripes and checks are acceptable, other patterns are not.
 The shirt must not be made of a sheer or see-through material.

-o Jumper: black or grey, V-neck (to be worn under a jacket and over a shirt – no hoodies OR sweatshirts)
+o Jumper: plain black or grey, V-neck, no logo (to be worn under a jacket and over a shirt – no hoodies or sweatshirts)

 o Student ID lanyard to be worn at all times